-In the midst of a Bavarian forest, a traditional farmhouse – or ‘Waidlerhaus’ – has undergone a striking restoration by Munich-based architect Peter Haimerl.
+In the midst of a Bavarian forest in Germany, a traditional farmhouse – or ‘Waidlerhaus’ – has undergone a striking restoration by Munich-based architect Peter Haimerl.

 On the Schedlberg forester’s houses

 The traditional farmhouses of the Bavarian forest, with their strong character, are embedded in the harsh, east Bavarian landscape.
 Only a few still exist today.
 As symbols from an older, less wealthy era, that people wanted to forget about, most of them were demolished.
 A small number survived in open-air-museums.

 Others still were forgotten about and left to their own and decay.

 The secret of decay